crypto101/book/stream-ciphers.rst

 Native stream ciphers
 ~~~~~~~~~~~~~~~~~~~~~

-In addition to block ciphers being used in a particular mode of
+In addition to block ciphers being used in a particular
-operation, there are also “native” stream ciphers algorithms that are
+:term:`mode of operation`, there are also “native” :term:`stream cipher`\s algorithms
-designed from the ground up to be a stream cipher.
+that are designed from the ground up to be a :term:`stream cipher`.

-The most common type of stream cipher is called a *synchronous* stream
+The most common type of :term:`stream cipher` is called a *synchronous* stream
 cipher.
 These algorithms produce a long stream of pseudorandom bits from
 a secret symmetric key.
 This stream, called the keystream, is then XORed
 with the plaintext to produce the ciphertext.
 Decryption is the